Chart Color Schemes

 Infrastructure

-Wynnum has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Wynnum has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the area.
-Key projects include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and BMD Group Headquarters.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 33 projects that could affect this region.
+Notable ones include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and Ora - a withdrawn 27-storey mixed-use development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.